Faculty & Staff

 Cindy Sudan, Sunflower Garden Teacher and Director of Early Childhood Programs

 Cindy was born near Austin, Texas and grew up as an Air Force dependent as the oldest of six children.
-She lived in Spain, Missouri, Massachusetts, California and Germany.
-Cindy taught at the Kauai Waldorf School, Kauai, Hawaii before joining Shepherd Valley Waldorf School in 1994 when the school was just one year old.
+Growing up, she lived in Spain, Missouri, Massachusetts, California and Germany where she graduated high school.
+Before joining Shepherd Valley Waldorf School in 1994, Cindy taught at the Kauai Waldorf School in Hawaii.

 Jamie Little, Bluebell Garden Teacher

 Jamie is a Colorado native and a Waldorf graduate.
 She is completing her masters in Waldorf Education at Antioch New England.